Patricio Lynch: War years

 At the beginning of the War of the Pacific, Lynch was a Naval Commander.
 He asked for a position in the navy, but was refused due to the opposition of his fellow officers.
 He retaliated by asking for a position in the Army, but instead was named as Commander General of Transports, where he was able to show his great abilities as an organizer.
 In early September 1880, he led a raid against northern Peru to gather ransom payments from business and sugar plantation owners, that has become known as the "Lynch Expedition".

 "Many Chinese saw the Chilean liberation as an opportunity to avenge years of abuse from the plantation owners; in Pacasmayo 600 to 800 Chinese forced labourers looted the sugar estates and this scene was repeated in the Chicama, Lambayeque and Cañete Valleys.
 The Chinese also fought alongside the Chileans in the battles of San Juan-Chorrillis and Miraflores, and there was also rioting and looting by non-Chinese workers in the coastal cities.
 As Heraclio Bonilla has observed; oligarchs soon came to fear the popular clashes more than the Chileans, and this was an important reason why they sued for peace".
 [Source: "From chattel slaves to wage slaves: dynamics of labour bargaining in the Americas", by Mary Turner.]

 During the "Lynch Expedition", he recruited Chinese peons who worked in the haciendas, and was able to convince them to join the army as an auxiliary force, his success in convincing the Chinese to join up was made possible by the Chinese language he had learned in the Opium War.

 In the final campaign that led to the capture of Lima, he participated in the battles of Chorrillos and Miraflores (January 1881), in which he led first a brigade (as colonel) and afterwards a division under General Baquedano.
 His services at the battle of Chorrillos led to his appointment as Supreme Military and Political Commandant of Peru in 1881.

 During the time he was Commander of the Army of Occupation, his action in deporting the acting Peruvian president Francisco García Calderón to Chile, excited considerable comment by many Peruvian aristocrats, and the active opposition of the US government that almost led to a military conflict with that country.
 He returned to his own country in 1883 after the Treaty of Ancón was signed.

 Later years

 Promoted to rear-admiral, in 1884 he was designated as Chilean minister plenipotentiary (ambassador) to Madrid.
 His mission was to negotiate a definitive peace treaty with Spain to end the Chincha Islands War.
 Taking sick, he asked for leave to return to Chile.
 He died at sea on the return trip, off the Tenerife coast, on 13 May 1886.

 In popular culture

-A movie about him, The Red Prince, which will be coproduced by China and Chile, is scheduled to be released on 15 February 2023 in honour of Patricio Lynch.
+A movie about him, The Red Prince, which was coproduced by China and Chile, was released on 17 September 2023 in honour of Patricio Lynch.